 What is a Community Health Center?

-Fourteen Montana Health Centers operate over 80 sites in urban and rural communities and provide care to more than 110,000 people annually.
+Fourteen Montana Health Centers and one look-alike operate over 89 sites in urban and rural communities and provide care to more than 120,500 people annually.
 Montana’s community health centers are critical partners in the state’s healthcare delivery system.
 Access to high-quality, primary and preventive healthcare is available to individuals and families, regardless of ability to pay or insurance status.

 Core Health Center Requirements:

-• Governed by community boards: 51% of board members must be patients
+• Governed by community boards: 51% of board members must be patients; and

 For more information on Health Centers, please visit the HRSA website.